test-kitchen/vmware-vra-gem/README.md

 #<Vra::DeploymentRequest:0x00007fb7340b7438
 ...
 ```
 To request a deployment from a catalog item, you can use the above method with a project ID that has a cloud template version released to the project.

 The ID of the catalog item from which you are requesting the deployment should be also included, and the version of the released cloud template.
+If the user doesn't specify a version explicitly, the latest version will be fetched automatically and will be used for the request.

 Additionally, the name of the deployment should be specified and it should be unique.
 The image mapping specifies the OS image for a VM and the flavor mapping specifies the CPU count and RAM of a VM.